 Steps To Take To File a Complaint of Discrimination:

-The MCHR Discrimination Complaint Assessment system asks 1 to 4 general questions (depending on your answers) about your complaint, to help you decide if the Missouri Commission on Human Rights (MCHR) is the correct agency to look into your complaint.
+The MCHR Discrimination Complaint Assessment system asks 1 to 4 general questions (depending on your answers) about your complaint, to help you decide if the MCHR is the correct agency to look into your complaint.
 COMPLETING THE SHORT ASSESSMENT IS NOT THE SAME AS FILING A COMPLAINT.

 To complete MCHR's Discrimination Complaint Assessment click here.
 This will help determine whether the MCHR has jurisdiction to look into your situation.